sentrysoftware/sentrysoftware.github.io/src/site/markdown/index.md

 keywords: metricshub,maven,gsf,asf,lf,cncf
-description: Home for open-source projects from Sentry Software, including MetricsHub.
+description: Home for open-source projects from MetricsHub, including MetricsHub.
 <!--
   ╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲
-  Open Sentry Web Site
+  Open MetricsHub Web Site
   ჻჻჻჻჻჻
-  Copyright 2023 - 2024 Sentry Software
+  Copyright 2025 MetricsHub
   ჻჻჻჻჻჻
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal